Quack842/my-perfect-holiday/README.md

 ![My Perfect Holiday and Safari Responsive Image](assets/images/responsive-example.png)

 My Perfect Holiday & Safari is a company that prides itself in creating the best holiday experience one can imagine in and around Cape Town, South Africa.
-The agents you will be working with is professional and has traveled far and wide, and knows exactely what will suit your budget and travel needs.
+The agents you will be working with is professional and has travelled far and wide, and knows exactly what will suit your budget and travel needs.

 My Perfect Holiday and Safari is a website idea for a Travel Agency (My Perfect Holiday & Safari).
 The purpose of this website is to advertise the company, My Perfect Holiday & Safari and to showcase the possible adventures and offers that the client can experience by using the services of this Travel Agency.

-The website design is inspired by the safari and all it's beauty.
+The website design is inspired by the safari and all its beauty.

 The Webiste can be viewed live by [clicking on this link!](https://quack842.github.io/my-perfect-holiday/)